sezanzeb/input-remapper/README.md

 - [x] ask for administrator permissions using polkit
 - [ ] make it work on wayland
 - [ ] add to the AUR, provide .deb and .appimage files

+This is incredibly overcomplicated due to various obstacles with xkb.
+If you have questions about the code, feel free to open an issue.
+See HELP.md